 Create the new user using your own credentials then click Save User.
 Follow the instructions in the image below.

-If you want to run Snipe-IT container over an HTTPS check How to Run Docker Containers Over HTTPS.
+If you want to run the Snipe-IT container over HTTPS, check out my guide on How to Run Docker Containers Over HTTPS.

 Note: Can I run Docker on my Synology NAS?
 See the supported models.

-Note: Find out how to update Snipe-IT container with the latest image.
+Note: Find out how to update the Snipe-IT container with the latest image.

 Note: How to Free Disk Space on Your NAS if You Run Docker.

 Note: How to Schedule Start & Stop For Docker Containers.

 Note: How to Add Access Control Profile on Your NAS.